-Creative projects that blur the boundaries between digital art and photography may be pretty common albeit somewhat controversial these days.
+Creative projects that blur the boundaries between digital art and photography may be pretty common, albeit somewhat controversial these days.
 But once in a while, we come across bodies of work that are simply surprising and amazing, it doesn’t matter how they were made.
-Today, we bring you one such collection of images by New York-based Alexander Berdin-Lazursky.
+Today, we bring you one such collection of images, by New York-based Alexander Berdin-Lazursky.

 What Alexander does exactly is a little challenging to decipher, but he has at least cited photography, fashion, and interaction design as his creative disciplines of choice.
 A quick look around his portfolio definitely reflects his expertise and interest in the first two.
 His most recent project, Colors Loves Neon, appears to be a heady mish-mash of moody portraits, futuristic fashion, and strange graphic design elements.

 Everything about this set is strikingly non-conventional even for the fashion side, and I think a big part of its appeal can be attributed to that.
-The mostly minimalist head shots melt and fuse together with the swirls and specks of color.
-The whole collection does evoke a futuristic atmosphere, but not in the way we typically see or perceive it.
+The mostly minimalist head shots melt and fuse together with swirls and specks of color.
+The whole collection evokes a futuristic atmosphere, but not in the way we typically see or perceive it.
 The mastery of light direction is also evident in the photography side and helped bring out the delicate balance of colors against the dark elements.